 Virtus Greater European Opportunities Fund

-We’ll be considering holdings as of September 2015 as that’s the latest available sectoral breakdown we have.
+For this analysis, we will be considering holdings as of September 2015, when the fund made available its latest sectoral breakdown.
 The holdings after September reflect valuation-driven changes to the portfolio, not the actual holdings.

-Next, let’s see how the fund fared in October 2015.
+Let’s see how the fund has fared in 2015 in the next article.